 This guide covers the best master’s programs in engineering that do not require submission of GMAT/GRE scores.

 Applicants to Arizona State University’s online master of engineering and engineering management must have a bachelor’s or master’s in computer engineering, or related subject from an accredited institute, a GPA of at least 3.0, official transcripts, and proof of proficiency in English.

 The 30-credit program teaches students to use their technical skills to solve management problems.
 Some of the courses included in the curriculum are project management; financial engineering; information systems engineering; engineering administration; and web-enabled decision support systems.
 Along with theoretical knowledge, the program also provides practical opportunities to lead diverse teams, projects, and operations in engineering.
 Students learn how to manage tasks and teams to deliver successful projects.

 A master’s in engineering management helps graduates become future leaders and problem-solvers through its unique blend of engineering and management courses.
 Graduates can pursue roles as engineering educators, architectural managers, engineering administrators, systems and software managers, and strategic technology developers.

-The program consists of ten courses spread over five years and explores topics in sustainable coastal engineering, mathematical models for engineers, and building information modeling applications in civil engineering.
-Students will delve into wind engineering, earthquake engineering, and marine geotechnical engineering.
+The program consists of ten courses spread over five years and explores topics in sustainable coastal engineering; mathematical methods for engineers; structural mechanics; applied finite element methods; design of ocean structures; structural dynamics; and wind engineering.
+Students will delve into earthquake engineering, marine geotechnical engineering, and the design of ocean structures.
 They also learn how to combat various environmental, social, and economic challenges.